 Then, you need to teach ADT where your Android SDK installation is from the preceding section.
-To do this, choose Window | Preferences from the

-Eclipse main menu (or the equivalent Preferences option for OS X).
+This should occur on your next restart of Eclipse, via a "welcome wizard".
+Otherwise, to do this, choose Window | Preferences from the Eclipse main menu (or the equivalent Preferences option for OS X).
 Click on the Android entry in the list on the left:

-Figure 8.
+Figure 3.
 Eclipse ADT configuration